cricri-pingouin/SliTacToe/README.md

 v1.1, 16/08/2021
 ----------------
 CPU now has 4 levels of strength to choose from.
-Level 1: plays randomly
+- Level 1: plays randomly throughout the game
-Level 2: will play for win if it can, and block a user win, otherwise plays randomly Level 3: as level 2 but will play centre if available Level 4: as level 3 but will play centre then favour corners if available
+- Level 2: will play for win if it can win at the current move, and block a user win if user has a winning move, otherwise plays randomly
+- Level 3: as level 2 but will first play centre if available (which can only happen on CPU first move obviously)
+- Level 4: as level 3 but if none of the scenarios listed above apply, will favour an available corner (level 3 would play randomly and not favour a corner over a side)

-CPU level is saved in a .ini file.
-If not present, will default to level 1.
+CPU level is saved in a .ini file on exit.
+If .ini not present on load, will default to level 1.